datajake1999/Timidity_VSTi/readme.md

 * PreResample: Resamples fixed pitch instruments during the loading process.
 * DynamicLoad: Dynamically loads instruments as they are needed.
 * ControlRate: The higher the value, the smoother envelopes and tremolo are rendered.
+* ReverbEnable: Adds reverb to the audio output.
 * PushMidi: Queues MIDI events instead of processing them immediately.
 Queued events have sample accurate timing, while immediate events can have jittery playback with large audio buffers.

 # What's with the GUI?